0E9B061F/lexdoc/README.md

+# lexdoc

-Simplified token definition and lexer creation library for use with Chevrotain.
+Simplified token definition and lexer creation library for use with [Chevrotain][chevrotain].

 Example: